daurnimator/lua-http/index.md

 # Introduction

 lua-http is an performant, capable Hyper Text Transfer Protocol (HTTP) and WebSocket (WS) library for Lua 5.1, 5.2, 5.3 and LuaJIT.
-The software supports x86, x64 and Arm based systems, as well as GNU/Linux, OSX, FreeBSD and others [1]. lua-http can be utilized as a server or client and includes the following features:
+The software supports x86, x64 and Arm based systems, as well as GNU/Linux, OSX, FreeBSD and others[^1]. lua-http can be utilized as a server or client and includes the following features:

   - HTTP 1 and HTTP 2 as specified by [RFC 7230](https://tools.ietf.org/html/rfc7230) and [RFC 7540](https://tools.ietf.org/html/rfc7540)
   - WebSockets as specified by [RFC 6455](https://tools.ietf.org/html/rfc6455) including ping/pong, binary data transfer and TLS encryption